data-science-ucsb/ds-website/faqs.md

 layout: page
 ---

+##### Q: How can I register for the 2022-2023 school year?

+A: Registration will open on Tuesday, September 27th during our fall kickoff meeting.
+The location and membership fee will be announced closer to the kickoff.

 ##### Q: Do I need Data Science experience to join the club?

 A: No!
 If you have little to no data science or coding experience, there is a beginner route for newcomers designed to teach the basics and fundamentals needed to be well on your way to becoming a better data scientist.